RagsFTW/RagsFTW.github.io/_posts/2020-4-11-Traverxec.md

 For this Hack The Box (HTB) system, we chose “Traverxec".
 Who is this “we” you speak of?
 This HTB system was used as a training and mentoring aid for two of our co-workers who wanted to increase their offensive knowledge.
 I was very excited to have the opportunity of passing on my knowledge to others!!!

 Traverxec was labeled as an “easy" system.
-Overall, my impressions of Traverxec were positive.
+Overall, our impressions of Traverxec were positive.
 We thought the advertised difficulty was accurate: there were things we knew off the top of our heads, and there were things we had to Google.
 Without further delay, let's get root.txt!

 ## Where To Start
 Tackling a HTB machine is always going to be a bit different than a production system at a company or customer location, but the methodology is roughly the same.
 While there is some debate over the actual steps, they will typically contain the following phases: Recon, Scanning, Exploitation, and Post-Exploitation.
 Some may add in phases like scoping or reporting, or have different names for these phases.